DataBiosphere/toil/docs/cli.rst

 launch-cluster
 ^^^^^^^^^^^^^^

-Running ``toil launch cluster`` starts up a leader for a cluster.
-Workers can be addee to the initial cluster by specifying the ``-w`` option.
+Running ``toil launch-cluster`` starts up a leader for a cluster.
+Workers can be added to the initial cluster by specifying the ``-w`` option.
 For an example usage see :ref:`launchingCluster`.
 More information can be found using the ``--help`` option.

 .. _sshCluster: